bapti/funicular/README.md

 ### Execution

+##### Running locally

+Running locally will probably be under docker in some shape or form.
+I'm thinking that we should push for a docker deployment as standard and make it easy for people to put the application into production with the supplied dockerfiles.
+It'll be interesting to see how this plays out with hot reloading of the application when developers are making changes.

 ##### CI

 This needs really good CI and I'll probably look to using circle and their docker containers and do most of the development that way.
 It should make developing between Mac/Windows a bit less painful I hope.
 I will also look at drone.io which is also pretty interesting.